• Skip to primary navigation

 Looking for more information on the history of red velvet cake?
 Wikipedia: Red Velvet Cake

 Looking for a chocolate sugar cookie recipe?
-Try my Dutch Cocoa Cookies
+Try my Dutch cocoa cookies (they're one of my favorites!).

 I have not tried this recipe with alternative coloring methods, like beetroot.
 If you do give it a try, let us know how it turns out in the comments below!